 "Harry!
 That house-elf must be Malfoy's house-elf!
 He might as well have come out and said it!"

-"Yeah, and I think it was Dobby that blocked the barrier to the platform!"
-Harry added.
+"Yeah, and I think it was Dobby that blocked the barrier to the platform," Harry added.
 They looked up as, for the second time that day, a shadow was cast over them.

 "And just what are you two going on about?"
 Snape said, enunciating each word slowly and menacingly.
-Last term, it might have unnerved Harry completely, but having found out that his least favorite professor had saved his life, and had also been a friend of his mother's, made him pluck up enough courage to say what was on his mind.
+Last term, it might have unnerved Harry, but having found out that his least favorite professor had saved his life, and had also been a friend of his mother's, made him pluck up enough courage to say what was on his mind.

 Snape's forehead became creased with lines as he scowled and contemplated the three of them for a moment.
-When he spoke, it was in a low, almost conspiratorial tone, and he glanced once towards the doorway to make sure that nobody else was within earshot.
+When he spoke, it was in a low, almost conspiratorial tone, and he glanced once toward the doorway to make sure that nobody else was within earshot.

 "Yes, he kept banging his head on the furniture," Harry insisted.